fallen-icarus/cardano-loans/README.md

 - `loanOutstanding` - The remaining unpaid balance for the loan.
 When the loan is accepted, this field is initialized to: `loanPrinciple * (1 + loanInterest)`.
 This field is decremented with each payment made.
 It is incremented with each rollover made.
-- `loanId` - The asset name for the Lock/Key NFT pair for the loan.
+- `loanId` - The asset name for the LoanID (Lock/Key NFT pair) for the loan.

 #### Lender Payment Datums